How to Clean Outdoor Patio Furniture and Cushions

 Laundry detergent

-Solution-dyed fabrics
+Solution-dyed fabric

-Laundry detergent or water/vinegar
+Detergent or water/vinegar

-Follow the instructions on the label.
+Follow the label.

-• Should I pressure wash outdoor furniture cushions?
+Can I pressure wash cushions?

 Conclusion